aerogear/aerogear-js-cookbook/vertx-notifier/README.md

 This will start a Vert.x server instance that will both, server application to your browser and expose an eventbus.

-Point your browser to [localhost:8080](http://localhost:8080) to test it out
+Point your browser to [localhost:8080](http://localhost:8080) to test it out.

+Then open a new browser window with the same application.

+If you send messages in the first window, you will see them propagated to the second window and vice versa.

+You should also see raw messages printed in the server console output.